Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 The rest of the pots, 2-4, are decided in rank order of the remaining 24 clubs' European co-efficient - which is a calculation of their performance in the Champions League and Europa League over the last five years.

-No two teams from the same association can be drawn together at this stage - so there'll be no English derbies just yet.
+No two teams from the same association can be drawn together at this stage - so there will be no English derbies just yet.

 Who's in which pot?